-Deep vein thrombosis is a common medical condition where a blood clot forms in one of the deep veins, commonly in your leg.
-Here in the UK, this condition affects around 1 in every 1000 people each year.
+Deep vein thrombosis (often abbreviated to DVT) is a common medical condition where a blood clot forms in a deep vein.
+It usually occurs in the leg.
+Here in the UK, deep vein thrombosis affects around 1 in every 1000 people each year.

-Today’s blog post takes a look at the causes, symptoms, and treatment for this condition, as well as helpful tips for preventing deep vein thrombosis.
+This is a simple guide to the causes, symptoms, and treatment for DVT.
+It will also include helpful tips for preventing deep vein thrombosis.

 What is Deep Vein Thrombosis?

 Deep vein thrombosis (or DVT) is a blood clot in a vein.
-In most cases, it affects veins in the legs.
-Blood clots that develop within a vein are also known as venous thrombosis.
-Deep leg veins are larger blood vessels which run through the muscles of your calf and thigh.
+In most cases, it affects the deep veins in the legs.
+Deep leg veins are large blood vessels that run through the muscles of your calf and thigh.
+Blood clots that develop in other veins are called venous thrombosis.

-The condition can develop at any time.
+DVT can develop at any time.
 However, it is most common in people over the age of 40, overweight people, and those who smoke.
-Deep vein thrombosis can also lead to further complications, including pulmonary embolism.
+Deep vein thrombosis can also lead to dangerous complications, including pulmonary embolism.
 Thrombosis UK gives the following definition:

-There are a number of different risk factors that can lead to deep vein thrombosis.
-Some of the most common include:
+There are a number of different factors that can increase your risk of deep vein thrombosis.
+These include:

 - Blood vessel damage.

-- Inactivity for long periods – after surgery or during a long journey.
+- Inactivity for long periods - after surgery or during a long journey, for example.

 - A family history of blood clots.

-- Clot-prone conditions such as cancer, heart disease and thrombophilia.
+- Certain medical conditions such as cancer, heart disease, rheumatoid arthritis, and thrombophilia.

 - Hormone replacement therapy.